 Lars, aged 19, was born deaf and learnt sign language as a child.
 His elder sister, his younger brother and his mother also learnt sign language.
 Lars can do some lip reading, but does not feel confident in it.
 His pronunciation is very unclear because he cannot hear, but he can read and write well.
 He is currently studying computer science at university.

 A day in the life of Lars

 Lars has a great interest in films.
 He mostly watches DVDs that have subtitles.
 He is very confident using computers and the Internet.
 He often watches online videos.
-However, most of the automatically created captions are not very good.
-He prefers video with manually created captions.
+However, most of the automatically created subtitles are not very good.
+He prefers video with manually created subtitles.